C (programming language): C99

 The C standard was further revised in the late 1990s, leading to the publication of ISO/IEC 9899:1999 in 1999, which is commonly referred to as "C99".
 It has since been amended three times by Technical Corrigenda.

 C99 introduced several new features, including inline functions, several new data types (including long long int and a complex type to represent complex numbers), variable-length arrays and flexible array members, improved support for IEEE 754 floating point, support for variadic macros (macros of variable arity), and support for one-line comments beginning with //, as in BCPL or C++.
 Many of these had already been implemented as extensions in several C compilers.

 C99 is for the most part backward compatible with C90, but is stricter in some ways; in particular, a declaration that lacks a type specifier no longer has int implicitly assumed.
 A standard macro __STDC_VERSION__ is defined with value 199901L to indicate that C99 support is available.
 GCC, Solaris Studio, and other C compilers now support many or all of the new features of C99.
 The C compiler in Microsoft Visual C++, however, implements the C89 standard and those parts of C99 that are required for compatibility with C++11.

-In addition, the C99 standard requires support for Unicode identifiers in the form of escaped characters (e.g. \u0040 or \U0001f431) and suggests support for raw Unicode names.
+In addition, the C99 standard requires support for identifiers using Unicode in the form of escaped characters (e.g. \u0040 or \U0001f431) and suggests support for raw Unicode names.

 C11

-In 2007, work began on another revision of the C standard, informally called "C1X" until its official publication of ISO/IEC 9899:2011 on 2011-12-08.
+Work began in 2007 on another revision of the C standard, informally called "C1X" until its official publication of ISO/IEC 9899:2011 on December 8, 2011.
 The C standards committee adopted guidelines to limit the adoption of new features that had not been tested by existing implementations.

 The C11 standard adds numerous new features to C and the library, including type generic macros, anonymous structures, improved Unicode support, atomic operations, multi-threading, and bounds-checked functions.
 It also makes some portions of the existing C99 library optional, and improves compatibility with C++.
 The standard macro __STDC_VERSION__ is defined as 201112L to indicate that C11 support is available.

 C17

-Published in June 2018 as ISO/IEC 9899:2018, C17 is the current standard for the C programming language.
+C17 is an informal name for ISO/IEC 9899:2018, a standard for the C programming language published in June 2018.
 It introduces no new language features, only technical corrections, and clarifications to defects in C11.
-The standard macro __STDC_VERSION__ is defined as 201710L.
+The standard macro __STDC_VERSION__ is defined as 201710L to indicate that C17 support is available.

-C2x
+C23

-C2x is an informal name for the next (after C17) major C language standard revision.
-It is expected to be voted on in 2023 and would therefore be called C23.
+C23 is an informal name for the current major C language standard revision and was known as "C2X" through most of its development.
+It builds on past releases, introducing features like new keywords, types including nullptr_t and _BitInt(N), and expansions to the standard library.

+C23 was published in October 2024 as ISO/IEC 9899:2024.
+The standard macro __STDC_VERSION__ is defined as 202311L to indicate that C23 support is available.